ChahidAbderrazak/academic-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I am a  Ph.D. graduate in  Electrical and Computer Eengineering  at  King Abdullah University of Science and Technology [KAUST](https://cemse.kaust.edu.sa/emang/people/person/abderrazak-chahid).
-I received a M.Sc. degree in Electrical Engineering from the [National School of Applied Sciences](http://ensak.usms.ac.ma/ensak/) in Morocco.
-Then I got  a second M.Sc. degree  in Embedded Systems from [Lorraine University](https://welcome.univ-lorraine.fr/) in France.
+I got my Ph.D. in  Electrical and Computer Engineering from  King Abdullah University of Science and Technology [KAUST](https://cemse.kaust.edu.sa/emang/people/person/abderrazak-chahid).
+I have 2.5 years of postdoc research on building and deploying machine learning models (ML) for smart vision systems for defect detection.

-I am  passionate about combining artificial intelligence with embedded systems to build smart and low cost devices such as: [smart surveillance cameras](https://www.youtube.com/watch?v=QcCjmWwEUgg), [preventive diagnostic  cameras](https://www.youtube.com/watch?v=mHBSRPkFnDI), [autonomous robots](https://www.youtube.com/watch?v=P9zmerD04Hk) ...
+I am passionate about combining artificial intelligence with embedded systems to build smart and low-cost devices such as [smart surveillance cameras](https://www.youtube.com/watch?v=QcCjmWwEUgg), [preventive diagnostic cameras](https://www.youtube.com/watch?v=mHBSRPkFnDI), [autonomous robots](https://www.youtube.com/watch?v=P9zmerD04Hk) ...

-If you have similar interests, please feel free to contact me for question, discussion or potential collaboration :).
+I am interested in opportunities to develop and deploy smart ML-powered applications.
+If you have similar interests, please feel free to contact me for questions, discussion, or potential collaboration :).